-- Complete SW 225 (Social Work & Social Welfare) and SW 235 (Introduction to Child Welfare). - Complete BIO 146 (Essentials of Anatomy & Physiology) and MATH 205 (Statistics). - Have a minimum cumulative grade point average of 2.5 GPA overall and a 2.75 GPA in social work courses. - Complete an application for acceptance into Upper Division Status in the social work major.
-A completed application includes: - Completion of Application for Admission Form - Completion of an Upper Division Narrative (self-study) - Interview with the Chair of the Social Work Program or other social work faculty
+- Complete SW 225 (Social Work & Social Welfare) and SW 235 (Introduction to Child Welfare). - Complete MATH 205 (Statistics). - Have a minimum cumulative grade point average of 2.5 GPA overall and a 2.75 GPA in social work courses. - Complete an application for acceptance into Upper Division Status in the social work major. - A completed application includes: - Completion of Application for Admission Form - Completion of an Upper Division Narrative (self-study) - Interview with the Chair of the Social Work Program or other social work faculty